Panthers LB Kuechly retiring after 8 seasons in NFL - WHIZ News

 Kuechly was selected to seven Pro Bowls and was a first-team All-Pro five times.
 However, he suffered three concussions during his career, which may have led to his decision.

-Kuechly was in tears when he was carted off the field after a concussion during the 2016 season, a striking moment that highlighted the NFL’s ongoing problem with brain injuries.
+On Nov.
+17, 2016, Kuechly suffered a concussion after colliding with a Saints player.
+He left the game on a cart crying uncontrollably, a striking moment that shook the Panthers organization and players around the league and highlighted the NFL’s ongoing problem with brain injuries.

+Kuechly fought back tears at times during his announcement.
+He did not specifically mention concussions but referenced the ongoing toll of the game on his body.

+“It makes me sad because I love playing this game,” Kuechly said.
+“I’ve played it since I was a kid.
+It’s my favorite thing to do in the world.
+The memories I have from this place and this organization and being on the field with these guys, they will never go away. … There’s only one way to play this game since I was a little kid — play fast, play physical and play strong.
+At this point, I don’t know if I am able to do that anymore, and that’s the part that is the most difficult.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL